Preparing for your family session

 THE DETAILS

 Double check the little things: Because you’ll notice them later.
-Haircuts for the boys, nail touch-ups for mom, etc. Mamas, you’ll want to test your makeup in natural light (by a window) and I don’t recommend spray tans as they tend to photograph orangey no matter what.
+Haircuts for the boys, nail touch-ups for mom, etc. Moms, you’ll want to test your makeup in natural light (by a window) and I don’t recommend spray tans as they tend to photograph orangey no matter what.
 Natural is best!
-Feel free to bring snacks for the little ones, especially if it’s a typically fussy time of day.

 Parents: Please, please please do not stress about getting your kids to look at the camera and smile.
 That's what I’m there for!
 Avoid scolding or getting onto them about smiling - you want to be on their team!
 If you just concentrate on being silly with them (and being patient - remember, they’re nervous too), that's when the magic happens.
 I always try to get several of everyone looking at the camera smiling, but lots of candids/movement/snuggles, too.
 If you have toddlers, it always helps to have a few of their favorite songs, characters and stories in mind.
+I don’t recommend bringing out toys or snacks, especially during mini sessions, as these things tend to backfire when it’s time to take them away.
 I have lots of tricks up my sleeve for little ones, so just try to keep a positive, optimistic attitude.
 I promise no matter how chaotic it feels, we’re getting great shots along the way.

-DO look for clothing with texture, especially in colder months.
-Chambray, corduroy, suede, wool, chunky knits, velvet - these are all great and really help elevate your whole look.
+DO look for clothing with texture for everyone, especially in colder months.
+Chambray, corduroy, suede, wool, chunky knits, velvet - these are all great and really help elevate the whole look.
 Softness is key.

-DO accessorize, if that’s your thing - jewelry and hats are great ways to add a pop and show your personality, but make sure to take hair ties and Apple watches off for photos.
+DO accessorize and add jewelry, if that’s your thing, but make sure to take hair ties and Apple watches off for photos.

 The Takeaways: Soft colors and textures.
 Earthy tones.
 Keep it simple.
-Be patient and silly with your kiddos and let me worry about smiles.
-Embrace the chaos!
+Be patient and silly with your kiddos, know that toddler antics don’t bother me one bit, and let me worry about smiles.
+Embrace the chaos and I promise we’ll get beautiful images along the way.